randyoyarzabal/plex_light/README.md

 ## Instructions

 ### Notes

+***Please note that while the "master" branch is a working version, documentation and code clean-up is in-progress.***

 This currently only supports [Leviton Decora](http://www.leviton.com/en/products/lighting-controls/decora-smart-with-wifi) line of light switches.
 I am hoping that someone would contribute to support other light switches as well.